Kafka Training: The 6 Most Important Guiding Principles of My Training

 A good coach not only asks many questions to test knowledge.
 Above all, he allows questions to be asked.
 The best training sessions are those in which I learn something myself.

-I hate boring lectures.
+I hate boring classes.
 And that is perhaps my most important aspiration: My teaching should be entertaining, captivate attention.
 Because someone who is bored drifts off, filling their mind not with my content – but with other things.

 Second: Although I have prepared all the diagrams, I draw live.
 The act of an image gradually emerging, coming together from points like on an old tube TV, is an exciting and dynamic process.
 People are there live.
 And the feeling of being there live always nurtures attention.